Welcome to our guide to potted palm trees for your patio including the best types for shaded and sunny patio designs.

 Elegant, feathery leaves spread out from tightly packed stems for a truly tropical appeal.
 This species remains relatively small and bushy, which caters to a low patio ceiling.
 Use a nutrient-rich soil for deep green, lush foliage.

-This palm is also known as a Chamaedorea seifrizii, green lady or reed palm.
+This variety is also known as a Chamaedorea seifrizii, Green Lady or Reed palms.

 Lady Palm

-Also known as Rhapis Palm, this species requires very little light to thrive and features a swath of uniquely textured branches, each with a spray a leaves.
-Perfect for well-shaded and enclosed patios, this palm is a stunning deep green feature.
+Also known as Rhapis Palms, this species requires very little light to thrive and features a swath of uniquely textured branches, each with a spray a leaves.
+Perfect for well-shaded and enclosed patios, this tree has a stunning deep green feature.

 Needle Palm

 Laden with the classic fan pattern everyone adores, the Needle Palm is a shade-loving, pygmy species unlikely to outgrow the boundaries of your patio.
-While most palms require large planters, the Needle Palm will need a bit of extra room for its wide root system.
+While most varieties require large planters, the Needle variety will need extra room for its wide root system.

-This palm has a scientific name of Rhapidophyllum Hystrix.
+This tree has a scientific name, Rhapidophyllum Hystrix.

 Sun-Loving Palm Tree Species

-In warm, sunny climates, palms often grow to towering heights, whether they are grown in a pot or the ground.
-Despite this common factor of palm tree growth, there are several species which thrive in containers even in optimal growing climates.
-Have a peek at these perfect species for containers in hot, sunny climates.
+In warm, sunny climates, palms often grow to towering heights, whether in a pot or on the ground.
+Despite this common factor of tree growth, several species thrive in containers even in optimal growing climates.
+Peek at these perfect species for containers in hot, sunny climates.

 Pygmy Date Palm